In our global economy, the need to strengthen the competitiveness of the American workforce is one of the most urgent challenges we face as a nation.

 August 2024 - February 2025

-On August 6, 2024, the U.S. Department of Education launched the Power Your Future Challenge — the second challenge in its annual CTE Momentum series to prepare high school students for rewarding careers and increase access to career and technical education.
-The Power Your Future Challenge invites teams to submit innovative action plans that will advance the use of clean energy in their schools and communities.
+In 2024, the U.S. Department of Education launched the Power Your Future Challenge — the second challenge in its annual CTE Momentum series to prepare high school students for rewarding careers and increase access to career and technical education.
+The Power Your Future Challenge invited teams to submit innovative action plans that will advance energy solutions in their schools and communities.

 EdSim Challenge